mikededo/dartBarrelFileGenerator/README.md

 Additionally, you can create a list of glob file patterns to exclude with the `dartBarrelFileGenerator.excludeFileList`.

+### Default barrel file name

+The extension will create a barrel file with the `<folder-name>.dart` by default.
+This behaviour can be changed if the `dartBarrelFileGenerator.defaultBarrelName` option is set.
+By changing this option, whenever a barrel file is created, it will use the name set in the configuration instead of the default.

+> **Note**: If the name contains any whitespace, such will be replaced by `_`.

 ### Custom file name

 By default, the extension will create a new file named as the folder name, appended by the `.dart` extension.
 However, if you want to set the name, you can activate the following option: